fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl03.rst

 function returns a "Function\*" instead of a "Value\*".
-Because a "prototype" really talks about the external interface for a function (not the value computed by an expression), it makes sense for it to return the LLVM Function it corresponds to when codegen'd.
+Because a "prototype" really talks about the external interface for a function (not the value computed by an expression), it makes sense for it to return the LLVM Function it corresponds to when GenStmt'd.

 The call to ``FunctionType::get`` creates the ``FunctionType`` that should be used for a given Prototype.
 Since all function arguments in